Table of Contents

 - Signs of self-injury

-- Different questionnaires are used for screening depression in adolescents
+There are several questionnaires that can be used for screening depression in adolescents:

 - Two-item patient health questionnaire (PHQ-2)